 Watch Age-Dependent

-Most Cheverly homes have two different pipe materials in their drain system -- and understanding which is where matters when something goes wrong.
-Cast iron was typically used for interior drain and waste lines: the large dark pipes running vertically through basements and connecting fixtures inside the house.
-Terra cotta (fired clay) was the standard for the sewer lateral -- the line running from the house foundation out to the street connection.
-Many Cheverly homes still have both, original and unlined.
+Most Cheverly homes have two different types of drain pipes -- and knowing which is which helps when something goes wrong.
+Cast iron pipes handle the drains inside your house -- the large dark pipes you can see in the basement.
+Terra cotta (fired clay) pipes run from your house out to the street.
+Many Cheverly homes still have both, original and never replaced.

 Terra cotta fails differently.
-Clay pipe uses bell-and-spigot joints (not welded connections), and those joints are exactly what Cheverly's mature tree roots are looking for.
-Root intrusion is the most common terra cotta problem -- roots find a joint, enter, and grow until they block or break the pipe.
-Clay is also brittle: ground settlement, freeze-thaw cycles, and the weight of vehicles over buried lines can crack or shift sections over decades.
-The failure can be completely invisible until you have a backup or, in serious cases, a depression in the yard.
+Clay pipes have joints (not welded seams), and tree roots love those joints.
+Root intrusion is the most common problem -- roots get in, grow, and eventually block or break the pipe.
+Clay is also brittle.
+Shifting soil, freezing and thawing, and heavy vehicles driving over buried pipes can crack or move sections over time.
+You often won't know there's a problem until you have a sewage backup -- or see a soft spot in your yard.

 • Slow drains throughout the house (not just one fixture) -- cast iron or lateral blockage